 Category Archives

-That giant sucking sound you may hear is the disappointment of American golf fans made manifest, as yet another “nobody” had made off with a PGA Tour title that might have gone to one of our darlings.
+That giant sucking sound you hear?
+That’s the disappointment of U.S. golf fans and sports writers made manifest.
+Yet another “nobody” had made off with a PGA Tour title that should have gone to one of our major champion darlings.

-Intellectually, golf fans recognize that the lowliest shit-kicking tour pro can beat two-time defending U.S. Open champion Brooks Koepka on any given day — as Keith Mitchell did so cannily at last week’s Honda Classic.
+Intellectually, golf fans recognize that the lowliest shit-kicking tour pro can beat two-time defending U.S. Open champion Brooks Koepka on any given day — as Mitchell did so bravely and cannily here at last week’s Honda Classic.
+It happens all the time.
+It’s part of what makes tournament golf so interesting.

 This phenomenon has been eating away at me for decades.
 Perhaps, like me, you’ve wondered aloud why golf fans rooted for Tiger Woods so ardently all those years, while rooting against the likes of Bob May, Y.E.
 Yang and Trip Kuehne.